 Most of this was from his stock in Disney as opposed to Apple.

-In 2009 Jobs started to open up about his life and take part in interviews with journalists.
+In 2009 Steve Jobs began to open up about his life and take part in interviews with journalists.

 Jobs allowed Walter Isaacson to write his only biography.

 Isaacson was given all the rights to create the biography except for the cover image.

 Jobs allowed Isaacson to get truthful interviews from friends, family, and coworkers to make the book a true account of his life.